Pavel-Durov/app.cache.handler/README.md

 This plugin originaly created as I was developing Cordova app for Windows 8.1 platform as a target.
 The main issue was that the webView of that version (v2.0) didn't support html appcache feature.
-So I wrote this plugin inorder to iterate over the appcache file list and download one by one to application local folder.
+So I wrote this plugin in order to iterate over the appcache list and download one by one the files to application local folder.

-Whis plugin can be used for any list of files that needed to download:
+However, This plugin can be used for any list of files that needed to download, sumply replace the values which set with const keys.

 Usage: